Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 write.csv(SS1_Scenario2_Directed_PoisLPCM_A,"Datasets/SS1_Scenario2_Directed_PoisLPCM_A.csv", row.names = FALSE)
 ```

-where we follow the similar manner to contaminate the true clustering to obtain the exogenous node attributes.
+where we follow the similar manner as the scenario 1 to contaminate the true clustering to obtain the exogenous node attributes below.
 The practitioners can also consider using the same node attributes as the scenario 1 here.

 ``` r